 There may be times when sampling at a site needs to be suspended.
-This will always be notified by FSS and shown on the classification listing.
+This will always be notified by FSS and shown on the weekly classification updates published by FSS.
 You should not suspend sampling at a site without prior agreement from FSS/Cefas.
-If you are aware that a harvester wishes to suspend harvesting in an area for 3 weeks or more, then please advise them to contact FSS direct to agree monitoring arrangements.
+If you are aware that a harvester wishes to suspend harvesting in an area for 6 months or more, then please advise them to contact FSS direct to agree monitoring arrangements.
 FSS will then confirm these with Cefas and HMMH.